Validation Dataset in Machine Learning

 Representativeness

-It is clearly understood that the validation set should represent all types of data and all the situations which the model is going to face after deployment.
+It is clearly understood that the validation set should represent all types of data and all the situations that the model is going to face after deployment.
 For instance, when conducting a study on image classification, the validation set should include images from categories in proportions that mirror real-world distributions.

 Size and Balance